Please Note: This is Ep.7

 In the midst of the whirlpool we were drowning in, my mother found a lifeline.
 She converted our dining room into a temple with an altar and invited all her friends and relatives to come and sing together every Thursday evening.
 We had images of deities from all religions surrounding two beautiful marble idols of Sri Radha and Bhagwan Krishna.

-Eventually so many came that the two receptions rooms were full of people, and some had to sit in the kitchen or hallway, or on the staircase, but nobody minded.
+Eventually, so many came that the two reception rooms were full of people, and some had to sit in the kitchen or hallway, or on the staircase, but nobody minded.
 Even the neighbours didn’t mind the noise and the influx of cars on the street.

 I’ll always be grateful for what I learned during those spiritual gatherings, I enjoyed learning and singing bhajans and I met some very interesting people.
 They’d stay talking with us until late into the night – artists, musicians, people from all over the world, with all kinds of spiritual beliefs, people who came from India, and people who been to places called ashrams and followed something called ayurveda.

-Through these people we got to know of people in the spiritual circles, we met other people who had temples in their homes and visited them for more gatherings.
+Through these people, we got to know of others in the spiritual circles.
+W e met other people who had temples in their homes and visited them for more gatherings.
 I was introduced to people who had psychic abilities, we met mediums, life guides, astrologers, people who could see auras, and people who performed ritual ceremonies; we had fire ceremonies in the house and we heard of fantastical tales of divine miracles and godmen.

 Every week, when the evening of bhajans was over, when the candles had been extinguished, when all the guests had gone home with their lively chatter and musical instruments, we returned to the humdrum of our daily lives.
 There was no more spotlight on us, there was no more attention, and my father’s smile would vanish again.